miklevin/MikeLev.in/_posts/2025-02-19-o3-codebase-test.md

 ---

-Me:

-Yes!
+**Me**: Yes!
 You did it!
 I am going to reiterate what I'm hearing from you and feed you back the entire article thusfar so you can see what I did with your output.
 I am also going to feed you the rendered DOM per copying the HTML element from Chrome DevTools so you have the full picture of what's going on.
 Does that make sense?

 I have to say Grok 3, I am going into this skeptical.
 As you can tell from the article, OpenAI ChatGPT o3-mini-high disappointed me.
 I mean, it's not like it